cong-pq/AtomicArch/README.md

 AtomicArch is a modern iOS application that demonstrates clean architecture principles and best practices in Swift development.
 The project showcases a well-structured, modular approach to building iOS applications with a focus on maintainability, testability, and scalability.

+## ✨ Project Goal

+The primary goal of **AtomicArch** is to serve as a reference implementation of Clean Architecture in a modern iOS application.
+It is designed to be a practical guide for developers looking to build scalable, maintainable, and testable apps using **Swift**, **Combine**, and modern concurrency.

 ## 🏗 Architecture

-The project follows Clean Architecture principles with a clear separation of concerns across four distinct layers:
+The project follows **Clean Architecture principles** with a clear separation of concerns across four distinct layers:

 ### Core Layers